A Rare and Precious Gemstone

 Tanzanite comes in a wide and varied range of hues: light blues or lilacs, to deep indigos and violets.
 Larger stones tend to exhibit the more vivid colors, while smaller stones typically showcase pastel shades.
 Matching pairs are always greatly sought after, as it’s unusual to find two stones identical in color.

 The Story of Discovery

-Tanzanite was formed approximately 585 million years ago, yet this remarkable treasure remained hidden beneath the earth’s surface until just 40 years ago, when according to local sources, a Maasai tribesman herding his cattle stumbled upon some crystals on the ground.
-Whilst the exact story of Tanzanite’s discovery remains something of a mystery, Maasai communities have built their own legends about the miraculous find.
-They tell stories of how the land was set ablaze by a bolt of lightning and believe that it was the heat from this 'magic fire in the sky' that transformed crystals on the ground into shimmering blue-violet gems.
-At first it was believed that the gemstones were unusually vibrant Sapphires, but it was soon confirmed that the new stones were more complex than Sapphires, with a colour exotic and alluring.
+Tanzanite was formed approximately 585 million years ago, yet this remarkable treasure remained hidden beneath the earth’s surface until just 50 years ago.
+In the year 1967, according to local sources, a Maasai tribesman herding his cattle stumbled upon some crystals on the ground.
+At first it was believed that the gemstones were unusually vibrant sapphires, but it was soon confirmed that an entirely new gemstone had been unearthed.

 Tanzanite & Tiffany’s

-New York’s celebrated jewellers Tiffany & Co. heard about the discovery of a new gemstone in Tanzania and were first to introduce it to the world.
+New York’s celebrated jewelers Tiffany & Co. heard about the discovery of a new gemstone in Tanzania and were first to introduce it to the world, a year after its discovery.
 They christened the new find “Tanzanite” after its country of origin and declared it to be “the most beautiful blue stone to be discovered in 2000 years.”
-Tiffany proudly stated that Tanzanite could be found in only two places in the world, “in Tanzania and at Tiffany’s.”
-The gemstone is still hugely popular with Tiffany & Co. customers today.
+Tiffany proudly stated that tanzanite could be found in only two places in the world, “in Tanzania and at Tiffany’s.”
+The gemstone remains hugely popular with Tiffany & Co. customers today.